benstroud/nps_webcams/README.md

 # National Park Service Webcam Gallery

 This is a simple Go/Gin web app to display a gallery of the various National Park Service webcams as discovered through the NPS API.
-This was a recreational programming project done on a Friday evening to explore Gin a bit.
+This is a recreational programming project that I thought would be useful and fun to explore.

 I've hosted the application publicly using Railway: